 - Source: What is the source of the asbestos fibers.

 - Location: This depended on a great deal on ventilation in work areas.

 - Individual: Issues like smoking greatly amplified exposure health risk.

 - Genetics: Some were genetically predisposed to disease development.

 - Pre-existing: Workers with pre-existing medical issues had a higher risk.

 Asbestos is a recognized human carcinogen or cancer-causing substance.
 It’s officially identified as a banned toxin by world authorities like the World Health Organization (WHO) and the International Agency for Research on Cancer (IARC) as well as domestic organizations like the EPA, OSHA and the U.S. Department of Health and Human Services (HHS).
-This regulation has been in effect for the past thirty years.
+This regulation has been in effect for the past 30 years.

 Medical science can’t explain this latency length.
 It remains inconclusive why some asbestos diseases are benign (non-cancerous) while some turn into aggressive, malignant tumors.